2000 Pacific typhoon season: Typhoon Saomai (Osang)

 Typhoon Saomai developed on September 2.
 It strengthened while heading westward and reached typhoon status.
 Later in its duration, the typhoon turned northwestward and the PAGASA named it Osang.
 Eventually, Saomai was classified as a super typhoon, peaking with winds of 175 km/h (110 mph).
 Thereafter, the typhoon weakened before making landfall in South Korea.
 It dissipated shortly thereafter.

 Tropical Storm Bopha (Ningning)

 On September 6, a monsoonal trough quickly spawned an embedded depression that became a tropical storm on September 9.
 However, due to the Fujiwhara effect, the much stronger system, Typhoon Saomai dragged Bopha approximately 1,550 kilometers south, and weakened Bopha from September 9-11.
 The remnants of Bopha continued to move eastwards as it became Sonamu, on September 15.

 Typhoon Wukong (Maring)

 Typhoon Wukong developed in the South China Sea on September 6.
 It was also named Maring by PAGASA.
 Wukong strengthened into a typhoon prior to landfall in Hainan and northern Vietnam.
 The storm dissipated on September 10.

 Severe Tropical Storm Sonamu

-Severe Tropical Storm Sonamu developed on September 15 from the remnants of Bopha.
+Severe Tropical Storm Sonamu or Typhoon Sonamu (classified by JTWC) developed on September 15 from the remnants of Bopha.
 It headed east-northeastward and then north-northeastward, peaking with winds of 100 km/h (65 mph).
 By September 18, Sonamu dissipated near Hokkaido.